 Going with Lions Brand on this one.

-Before I jumped in to working on my pillowcase, I got a scrap piece of long-ish fabric.
+Before I jumped into work on the crochet trim of my pillowcase, I got a scrap piece of long-ish fabric.
 I sewed the 2 short ends together to fashion a ‘column' like the pillowcase opening.
 I practiced my blanket stitch and crochet for bit on this fabric to get my tension down and learn some stitches.

-Supplies needed to crochet a border/lace on pillowcase:
+Supplies needed to crochet lace edging on pillowcase:

 Once you've mastered this stitch, try some variations.
 Instead of 5 dc in your scallop, try doing 2 dc, 1 tc (triple crochet) and then 2 more dc.
 This will give just a wee bit of a point to your scallop.
 This is shown on the turquoise/pink pillowcase.

-Another variation I tried is working a double crochet all around the pillowcase opening before I started my scallop, as shown below.
+Another variation of a crochet edging pattern I tried is working a double crochet all around the pillowcase opening before I started my scallop, as shown below.

 Hope this wee tutorial gives you novice crocheters just the nudge you need to make this fun project.